timboudreau/meta-update-center/README.md

 Usage
 -----

-Plugins are added to the server by adding remote URLs to an NBM file.
+Plugins are added to the server by adding remote URLs to NBM files via a web form on the home page the server serves.
 The primary use-case is wanting to distribute some modules built by a continuous build.